 RockShox fork range

 There are 15 different fork models in the RockShox range, with each of those coming in a number of different configurations with various dampers and spring options.
-If you want to find out about those, skip down to the bottom of the article.
+To jump straight to the fork of your choice, hit the link below and if you want to find out about those dampers, skip down to the bottom of the article.

 The Pike is RockShox go-to trail fork, using 35mm upper legs.
 Originally launched in 2013, it's seen a number of updates, most recently moving to Boost only hub spacing and gaining an updated Charger 2 sealed damping cartridge and a Debonair air spring.
 The Debonair spring uses a higher volume negative air spring to help reduce breakaway friction and hence improve sensitivity.